eenblam/RepCalc/README.md

 MXROI:  The third analysis computes TE densities within specific regions of interest for each class and subclass of TE’s, outputting them as a matrix (TE class and subclass by ROI label.)
 At the command line, it is indicated by the `-c` option flag.
 Required inputs:  transposable element annotation data, regions of interest data, and output file path.

-## Format restrictions of input files
+## Format Restrictions of Input Files

 The arrangement of columns is irrelevant, as their positions may be specified in both GUI and command line modes.